First funeral of Nashville school shooting victim comes a day after police release terrifying 911 calls of attack – KION546

 First funeral of Nashville school shooting victim comes a day after police release terrifying 911 calls of attack

-The first funeral connected to this week’s massacre of three children and three adults at a private Christian school in Nashville is set for Friday, a day after officials released distressing 911 calls reporting the shooting in the Tennessee city.
+(CNN) -- The first funeral connected to this week's massacre of three children and three adults at a private Christian school in Nashville happened Friday, a day after officials released distressing 911 calls reporting the shooting in the Tennessee city.

-Evelyn Dieckhaus, 9, will be the first victim of Monday’s shooting at The Covenant School to have a funeral service, set for Friday afternoon at a Nashville church.
+Evelyn Dieckhaus, 9, was the first victim of Monday's shooting at The Covenant School to have a funeral service, which happened Friday afternoon at a Nashville church.

 The shooter, a former Covenant School student, also killed 9-year-old students William Kinney and Hallie Scruggs; Katherine Koonce, the 60-year-old head of the school; Cynthia Peak, a 61-year-old substitute teacher; and Mike Hill, a 61-year-old custodian, before police shot and killed the shooter inside the school, authorities said.